 8. Did you incorporate that feedback into your work, and can you demonstrate how?

 Even if you work in a low-level position at your company, you are still contributing to its success every day in ways your manager might not be aware of -- maybe you have incredible interpersonal skills and help others mediate issues, or your positive attitude is infectious.
 Point out all the ways you help your manager, team, or office, and give specific examples.
-It may be tempting to say you’re a team player or a hard worker, but it’s more compelling to give concrete examples of projects you contributed to or completed.
+It may be tempting to use buzzwords like “team player” or “hard worker” about yourself, but it’s more compelling to give concrete examples of projects you contributed to or completed.